Having trouble getting approved for the loan you need? Have your applications been rejected because of too much debt or poor credit health?

 For instance, spouses who buy a home together and take out a mortgage will have both their names on the home loan.
 A co-borrower is the person with whom another individual is borrowing money with, meaning both borrowers owe the entire loan together.

 A co-borrower is on the hook to repay the entire loan amount with the second borrower, regardless of whether or not that borrower defaults.
 Both borrowers have the same legal and financial obligation to repay the loan as if they had taken out the loan on their own.

 On The Other Hand, a Guarantor…

-Signs a contract of guarantee for a borrower which makes the guarantor obligated to abide by the terms in the loan contract, but they do not actually own the loan.
+Signs a contract of guarantee for a borrower.
+This makes the guarantor obligated to abide by the terms of the loan contract.
+But they do not actually own the loan.
 If the borrower defaults on the loan, the terms of the contract will require that the guarantor must repay the money owed by the borrower.

 On the other hand, a guarantor is not liable until the borrower defaults on the loan and the lender has taken all required measures to recoup the money.
 In this case, the lender must be able to prove that the principal borrower defaulted on the loan.

 Reasons Why Someone Would Need A Guarantor For Loan Approval

 There are plenty of reasons why someone may find it difficult to get approved for a loan without any outside help, including the following: